DevJobalia/MERN-SOCIAL-MEDIA-APP/README.md

 - index parameter for home route or "/" (App.tsx)
 - page with repatative component / Layout can be nested under route component wihtout path. using OUTLET component

+2. File Structure:

-2. Use index.ts to work with multiple exports
+- Use index.ts to work with multiple exports
+- Keep external import at top and inProject import + ui ele. at bottom

+3. Shadcn for creating form.
+Which has built in react-hook-form with zod support.
+4.